-Policy Matter Recommendation Growth Studies Recommendation #5: The City should consider incorporating growth-related studies into the definition of capital costs to be recovered through development charges.
-Debt Financing Costs Recommendation #6: The City should consider incorporating debt financing costs into the Development Charges calculations.
-This would require City staff input as to which projects may require debt financing. the Development Charges By-law Timing of the Charge Recommendation #7: Consider imposing all Development Charges on a per unit and per sq.ft. basis at the time of building permit.
-Indexing Recommendation #8 : The City should consider using the Statistics Canada Building Construction Price Index to index their charges between by-law reviews.
-Discount of the Overall Charge Recommendation #9: The City may consider providing a discount in the fully calculated charge if it is deemed to be too high.
-Any propose reduction in the charges should be estimated by City administration and presented to Council for their consideration.
-General Policy Matters Development Charges Debt Management Policy Recommendation #10: City staff create a Development Charges Debt Management Policy which provides parameters for the issuance of growth-related debt and manages the transition from utility rate/tax funding to Development Charges funding (e.g. use of existing reserves as interim financing, with interest).
-Frequency of Review Recommendation #11: The City undertake annual internal reviews of the calculation and undertake detailed calculation updates every 5 years.
-During annual reviews, if significant increases in capital costs are observed, a detailed update the Development Charges calculations may be undertaken prior to the 5-year period.
-Inclusion of Other Services Development Charges calculations and by-law in the future (lon term recommendation).
-Clarifications in the Local Service Policy Recommendation #13: Consider updating the Local Service Policy.
-Through discussions with staff, an updated version of the Local Service Policy has been prepared and is included as Appendix A to this memo.
+Policy Matter Recommendation Growth Recommendation #5: The City should consider incorporating growth- Studies development charges.
+Debt Recommendation #6: The City should consider incorporating debt Financing inancing costs into the Development Charges calculations.
+This would Costs require City staff input as to which projects may require debt financing.
+Application of t the Development Charges By-law Timing of the Charge Recommendation #7: Consider imposing all Development Charges on a per unit and per sq.ft. basis at the time of building permit.
+Indexing Recommendation #8 : The City should consider using the Statistics Canada Building Construction Price Index to index their charges between by-law reviews Discount of the Overall Charge Recommendation #9 : The City may consider providing a discount in the fully calculated charge if it is deemed to be too high.
+Any proposed reduction in the charges should be estimated by City administration and presented to Council for their consideration.
+General Policy Matters Development Charges Debt Management Policy Recommendation #10: City staff create a Development Charges Debt Management Policy which provides parameters for the issuance of grow related debt and manages the transition from utility rate/tax funding to Development Charges funding (e.g. use of existing reserves as interim financing, with interest).
+Frequency of Review Review Rev Inclusion of Recommendation #12: Consider including additional services to the Other Services Development Charges calculations and by-law in the future (long- term recommendation).
+Clarifications Recommendation #13: Consider updating the Local Service Policy. in the Local Through discussions with staff, an updated version of the Local Service Service Policy Policy has been prepared and is included as Appendix A to this memo.